 Applications for places at St Mary’s other than part-time nursery places are made through the School Admissions department of Leicester City Council.
 Click here to begin your school admission application.
 Please also look at the information page Starting School – Nursery and Reception

-For first time entry and all subsequent mid-term (in-year) applications St Mary's Fields will follow guidance from the Leicester City Council
+For first time entry and all subsequent mid-term (in-year) applications St Mary’s Fields will follow guidance from the Leicester City Council.
+The Admissions Criteria will remain the same as listed in Leicester City Council’s policy, please see below.

 The admissions to the Early Years Foundation Stage 1 are managed by the Headteacher at the school address.